U.S. airlines apply for U.S. payroll help but terms still unclear

 Airlines have also raised debt and taken a series of cost-cutting measures as they ground an unprecedented number of planes and implement new policies on ticket refunds and exchanges in an effort to encourage passengers to book flights.

-Planemakers are also preparing for a slump in demand, with Reuters reporting on Friday that Airbus SE (AIR.PA) is studying a sharp cut in output of its top-selling A320 jet series.
+Planemakers are also preparing for a slump in demand.
+Reuters reported on Friday that Airbus SE is studying a sharp cut in output of its top-selling A320 jet series.

-Reporting by Tracy Rucinski in Chicago and David Shepardson in Washington; Additional reporting by Lisa Baertlein in Los Angeles; Editing by David Gregorio, Matthew Lewis, Nick Zieminski and Cynthia Osterman
+Reporting by Tracy Rucinski in Chicago and David Shepardson in Washington; Additional reporting by Lisa Baertlein in Los Angeles; Editing by Nick Zieminski, Cynthia Osterman and Leslie Adler